The best way to learn Italian — 5 top tips

 Learning a new language can be daunting, and at times, frustrating.
-However, once you start to understand the basics, and begin to widen your vocabulary, things start to make sense.
+However, once you start to understand the basics, and begin to widen your vocabulary, things begin to make sense.

 How hard is it to learn Italian?